Depth Sensing Overview

 The ZED stereo camera reproduces the way human binocular vision works.
 Human eyes are horizontally separated by about 65 mm on average.
 Thus, each eye has a slightly different view of the world around.
 By comparing these two views, our brain can infer not only depth but also 3D motion in space.

-Likewise, Stereolabs’ stereo cameras have two eyes separated by 6 to 12 cm allowing them to capture high-resolution 3D video of the scene and estimate depth and motion by comparing the displacement of pixels between the left and right images.
+Likewise, Stereolabs’ stereo cameras have two eyes separated allowing them to capture high-resolution 3D video of the scene and estimate depth and motion by comparing the displacement of pixels between the left and right images.

 Depth Perception #